juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ![bengio_language_model.png]({{site.baseurl}}/assets/bengio_language_model.jpg)

-This net works by the premise that you have a static vocabulary with word codes (250 codes in the Hinton's coursera implementation), so for each word we are going to assign a unique code.
-Then a look-up operation will take place over the embedded matrix, this means that initially, this matrix will have random values but after the back-propagation learning procedure each row of this embed matrix will represent an expanded feature representation of each word in the vocabulary, this is the reason why this matrix is 250 by 50, 50 is the expanded representation of each word to 50 dimensions, this value is considered an hyperparameter and can be changed.
+This net works by the premise that you have a static vocabulary with word codes (250 codes in the Hinton's Coursera implementation), so for each word we are going to assign a unique code.
+Then a lookup operation will take place over the embedded matrix, this means that initially, this matrix will have random values but after the back-propagation learning procedure each row of this embed matrix will represent an expanded feature representation of each word in the vocabulary, this is the reason why this matrix is 250 by 50, 50 is the expanded representation of each word in 50 dimensions, this value is considered an hyperparameter and can be changed.

 The net is followed then by a hidden layer with 200 neurons (in our case) in a fully connected multiplication, this layer will combine the 3 input words (in form of word embeddings) and will learn to associate them using non-linearity neurons.